-Lansing is a city located in Michigan.
-With a 2020 population of 120,921, it is the 6th largest city in Michigan and the 238th largest city in the United States.
-Lansing is currently growing at a rate of 1.04% annually and its population has increased by 5.80% since the most recent census, which recorded a population of 114,297 in 2010.
-Lansing reached it's highest population of 131,403 in 1970.
-Spanning over 40 miles, Lansing has a population density of 3,086 people per square mile.
+Lansing is a city located in Eaton County and Ingham County Michigan.
+Lansing has a 2023 population of 112,460.
+Lansing is currently declining at a rate of -0.1% annually and its population has decreased by -0.3% since the most recent census, which recorded a population of 112,796 in 2020.

 Lansing is a city located in the state of Michigan.
 It is located primarily in Ingham County, but some areas are located in Clinton County and Eaton County.
 Lansing is also Michigan’s state capital, and it is the fifth largest city in the state by population.
 It is the only state capital that is not a county seat.

 Over 8% of the population was born in a foreign country.
 The State of Michigan is Lansing’s top employer, providing jobs to over 14,000 people.
 Michigan State University and Sparrow Health System also each employ over 10,000 people.
 Other top employers in Lansing include General Motors, Liberty National Life and Auto-Owners Insurance.

 The city of Lansing in its early history saw significant growth, primarily because it was designated as the capital city.
 By the 20th century, Lansing had over 15,000 residents.
 This number continued to climb through the early 20th century, exceeding 100,000 by the time of the 1960 census.
 In 1970, the population peaked at 131,403 before going into decline at each 10-year count following.
 The last official census showed a population of 114,297.
 However, recent estimates show that the population has risen by 1.5% since that time, indicating that efforts to revitalize and grow the city may be successful.